About NEOMFA Faculty

 Imad Rahman teaches creative writing at Cleveland State University.
 His first book, I Dream Of Microwaves, a collection of connected stories, was published by Farrar, Straus & Giroux in 2004, and has since been translated into French.
 He was named a “Breakout Author” by Interview magazine and Writers Digest, and his book was a 2004 Best Books selection by The Journal News.
 His stories have appeared in One Story, Chelsea, Gulf Coast, The Sonora Review and Willow Springs, among others.
 His short story, “Eating, Ohio,” received a Special Mention in the 2005 Pushcart Prize anthology.
 He was the 2001-02 James C. McCreight Fiction Fellow at the University of Wisconsin-Madison.
 He directs the annual Imagination Writers Workshop & Conference at CSU.

 Eric Wasserman is the author of a collection of short stories, The Temporary Life, and a novel, Celluloid Strangers.
-His fiction has won the David Dornstein Memorial Creative Writing Contest and the Cervená Barva Press Fiction Chapbook Prize.
-His literary interviews have appeared in Glimmer Train and his craft essays have been featured in Glimmer Train Writers Ask.
-He is an Associate Professor of English at The University of Akron where he serves as his department’s NEOMFA Campus Coordinator.
+His stories have recently been featured in Confrontation, Great Lakes Review, Journal of Experimental Fiction, and Soundings East.
+His literary interviews have appeared repeatedly in Glimmer Train.
+He is an Associate Professor of English at The University of Akron where he teaches literature, fiction writing, and film studies and oversees advancing his department’s minor in Popular Literature and Film.